vygr/ChrysaLisp/STATUS.md

 application and `make docs` now use this library to do multiple command app farms.

+Fix for the LPS table search algorithm for `Substr` class.

 ------

 If you want to have a play with the Debug stepper service app, then just run